Taiwanese indigenous peoples: Kuomintang single-party rule (1945–1987)

-Taiwanese aborigines first encountered the Nationalist government in 1946, when the Japanese village schools were replaced by schools of the KMT.
-Documents from the Education Office show an emphasis on Chinese language, history and citizenship — with a curriculum steeped in pro-KMT ideology.
-Some elements of the curriculum, such as the Wu Feng Legend, are currently considered offensive to aborigines.
-Much of the burden of educating the aborigines was undertaken by unqualified teachers, who could, at best, speak Mandarin and teach basic ideology.
-In 1951 a major political socialization campaign was launched to change the lifestyle of many aborigines, to adopt Han customs.
+Taiwanese indigenous peoples first encountered the Nationalist government in 1946, when the Japanese village schools were replaced by schools of the KMT.
+Documents from the Education Office show an emphasis on Chinese language, history and citizenship—with a curriculum steeped in pro-KMT ideology.
+Some elements of the curriculum, such as the Wu Feng Legend, are currently considered offensive to the Taiwanese indigenous peoples.
+Much of the burden of educating the indigenous was undertaken by unqualified teachers, who could, at best, speak Mandarin and teach basic ideology.
+In 1951 a major political socialization campaign was launched to change the lifestyle of many indigenous, to adopt Han customs.
 A 1953 government report on mountain areas stated that its aims were chiefly to promote Mandarin to strengthen a national outlook and create good customs.
 This was included in the Shandi Pingdi Hua (山地平地化) policy to "make the mountains like the plains".

-Critics of the KMT's program for a centralized national culture regard it as institutionalized ethnic discrimination, point to the loss of several indigenous languages and a perpetuation of shame for being an aborigine.
-Hsiau noted that Taiwan's first democratically elected President, Li Teng-Hui, said in a famous interview: "...
-In the period of Japanese colonialism a Taiwanese would be punished by being forced to kneel out in the sun for speaking Tai-yü." [a dialect of Min Nan, which is not a Formosan language].
+Critics of the KMT's program for a centralized national culture regard it as institutionalized ethnic discrimination, point to the loss of several indigenous languages and a perpetuation of shame for being an indigenous.
+Hsiau noted that Taiwan's first democratically elected president, Li Teng-Hui, said in a famous interview: "In the period of Japanese colonialism a Taiwanese would be punished by being forced to kneel out in the sun for speaking Tai-yü." [a dialect of Min Nan, which is not a Formosan language].

-The pattern of intermarriage continued, as many KMT soldiers married aboriginal women who were from poorer areas and could be easily bought as wives.
+The pattern of intermarriage continued, as many KMT soldiers married indigenous women who were from poorer areas and could be easily bought as wives.
 Modern studies show a high degree of genetic intermixing.
-Despite this, many contemporary Taiwanese are unwilling to entertain the idea of having an aboriginal heritage.
-In a 1994 study, it was found that 71% of the families surveyed would object to their daughter marrying an aboriginal man.
-For much of the KMT era the government definition of aboriginal identity had been 100% aboriginal parentage, leaving any intermarriage resulting in a non-aboriginal child.
+Despite this, many contemporary Taiwanese are unwilling to entertain the idea of having an indigenous heritage.
+In a 1994 study, it was found that 71% of the families surveyed would object to their daughter marrying an indigenous man.
+For much of the KMT era the government definition of indigenous identity had been 100% indigenous parentage, leaving any intermarriage resulting in a non-indigenous child.
 Later the policy was adjusted to the ethnic status of the father determining the status of the child.